-- Person(s) discovering a fire should sound the nearest alarm. - The first duty of all workers is to evacuate all people from the building by the nearest exit immediately after the fire is discovered. - All persons must evacuate the building and, where possible without personal risk, leave all doors and windows closed. - The assembly point/s for the building is outside to the front of the Town Hall, Kirton in Lindsey. - No-one should leave the assembly point without the permission of a member of staff. - If any fire occurs, however minor, the Fire Brigade must be called immediately by dialling 999 or 112 and asking for 'Fire Brigade'. - When the Fire Brigade arrives advise whether all persons are accounted for and location of fire.
+- Person(s) discovering a fire should sound the nearest alarm and alerting persons by shouting "FIRE" - Do not tackle a fire unless it is safe to do so and you have a clear escape route. - The first duty of all workers is to evacuate all people from the building by the nearest exit immediately after the fire is discovered. - All persons must evacuate the building and, where possible without personal risk, leave all doors and windows closed. - The assembly point/s for the building is outside to the front of the Town Hall, Kirton in Lindsey. - No-one should leave the assembly point without the permission of a member of staff. - If any fire occurs, however minor, the Fire Brigade must be called immediately by dialling 999 or 112 and asking for 'Fire Brigade'. - When the Fire Brigade arrives advise whether all persons are accounted for and location of fire.